Experimental Design in Education

 Note

 We should not test all possible combinations of groups.
-Instead, justify your comparison plan before performing statistic analysis.
+Instead, justify your comparison plan before performing statistical analysis.

 Orthogonal Contrasts: Independent from each other, sum of product of weights equals zero.